 - Possible Healing Complications: Our team takes the utmost care and precautions to avoid any damage to hair follicles.

 Why The Toronto Plastic Surgeons?

-By utilizing the latest technology, the Toronto Plastic Surgeons ensures every procedure matches the expectations of the patient.
-In fact, the Toronto Plastic Surgeons are recognized for their renowned hair restoration procedures and our state-of-the-art clinic features some of the most advanced tools in the country.
+By utilizing the latest technology, the Toronto Plastic Surgeons ensures every procedure matches the patient’s expectations.
+In fact, the Toronto Plastic Surgeons are recognized for their renowned hair restoration procedures, and our state-of-the-art clinic features some of the most advanced tools in the country.

-Dr. Stephen Mulholland, the founder of the Toronto Plastic Surgeons, has been performing hair transplants for over 10 years.
-Dr. Mulholland is a pioneer of automated and robotic FUE hair restoration surgery and has successfully performed over 1 million grafts.
-Rest assured that with The Toronto Plastic Surgeons, you’re in safe hands before, during, and after the procedure.
+Dr. Stephen Mulholland, the founder of the Toronto Plastic Surgeons, is a pioneer of automated and robotic FUE hair restoration surgery and has successfully performed over 1 million grafts.
+His advanced techniques are used within our practice.

 Different Types of Automated and ARTAS Hair Transplant